UC3093C/uc3093c.github.io/_sources/labs/lab4.md

   - Correct implementation using draw.io diagram (25%)
   - Correct implementation using Mermaid diagram (25%)
 - Proper use of GitHub Project and Issues with correct issue template (50%)
+  - Created a project board with the correct columns (5%)
-  - Correctly created both GitHub Issues - name, description, assignee, labels, type (25%)
+  - Correctly created both GitHub Issues - name, description, assignee, labels, type (20%)
-  - Proper commit messages and issue linking (25%)
+  - Isuues linked to your GitHub repository and a proper commit message to automaticaly close the issue (moving it to Done).
+(25%)